 Where do you travel in the winter?
 Finding a great place to spend a winter holiday seems to be one of the hardest decisions for us.
 The options seem to be to 1) Embrace the cold, and go full-out with skiing and cabins and hot chocolate; 2) Dip into the other hemisphere where the seasons are switched; or 3) Head somewhere always warm near the equator.
 My new favorite is option 4) Find a traditional summer hotspot with moderate winter temps that will make the perfect winter getaway.
+We decided on #4, and headed to Spain’s island of Mallorca last January.
+Visiting Mallorca in the winter turned out to be the perfect antidote to the cold weather and grey skies of Cambridge.

 Here are 8 reasons why your favorite summer destinations make the best cold weather escapes.